 Information you share with us via our secure websites, such as fafsa.gov and StudentsLoans.gov, goes through a process called "encryption", which uses a mathematical formula to scramble your data into a format that makes it unreadable to a hacker.

 If you suspect that your personal information has been stolen, act quickly.
 Contact the credit reporting agencies and have a freeze put on your account so nobody else can open new credit accounts in your name.
 You'll find tips and credit agency contact details at the Federal Trade Commission's Website listed below.

 These federal websites offer information on reporting and repairing identity theft:

-- U.S. Department of Education, Office of Inspector General Hotline at www.ed.gov/misused. (for cases when Dept of Education funds are involved)
+- U.S. Department of Education, Office of Inspector General Hotline (For cases when Department of Education funds are involved)

 - Social Security Administration